Available at Higher and Standard Level

 Task 1: Solo theatre piece (HL only)

-Students at HL research a theatre theorist they have not previously studied, identify an aspect(s) of their theory and create and present a solo theatre piece
+Students at HL research a theatre theorist identifies an aspect(s) of their work and creates and presents a solo theatre piece of 4 to 7 minutes.

 - SL- N/A